zwarshavsky/zwarshavsky.github.io/_posts/2019-09-27-first-post.md

 ![rank](/img/rank.png)

 We are now ready to plot our points utilizing the __[jupyter-gmaps API ](https://jupyter-gmaps.readthedocs.io/en/latest/index.html)__.
 The visualization tool which reveals the establishment name, it's noise rank and its location can be immediately utilized by my sales team.
-An invaluable tool lead generation.
+An invaluable tool for lead generation.

 ![map_3](/img/map_3.png)